Town Hall blueprints undergo vital restoration work

-The spectacular building, which is a gem in the town centre, was finally opened the by Edward, Prince of Wales on 14 December 1933 after over a year of construction.
+The spectacular building, which is a gem in the town centre, was finally opened by the Edward, Prince of Wales on 14 December 1933 after over a year of construction.

 Trained conservators worked hard to repair, flatten and clean the paper in order to preserve them.
 They also ensured that the blueprints were encapsulated in special protective sleeves, within hard-backed folders, to ensure that they can be safely used by researchers in the future.